Abigail-Wood/CRAFT/README.rst

 ------------

 Approximate Bayes Factor (ABF)

 CRAFT uses a Python reimplemented version of the abf.R function written by [Chris Wallace](http://chr1swallace.github.io/) for the calculation of credible SNPs.

 1. Jon Wakefield (2008) Bayes factors for genome-wide association studies: comparison with P-values.
 Genet Epidemiol DOI: 10.1002/gepi.20359
-2. http://www.nature.com/ncomms/2015/150205/ncomms7046/abs/ncomms7046.html](Bowes et. al (2015) Dense genotyping of immune-related susceptibility loci reveals new insights into the genetics of psoriatic arthritis).
+2. Bowes et. al (2015) Dense genotyping of immune-related susceptibility loci reveals new insights into the genetics of psoriatic arthritis.

 ANNOVAR